Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Computing the singularities in dimension 4

 \begin{defi} Fix a set $X$ and a group $G$ acting on $X$.
 Let $x\in X$ and $G_x$ be its stabilizer under the $G$-action.
 We say that $x$ is a \emph{specific fixed point} of $g$ (related to the action of $G$ on $X$) if:

-\end{defi} Let $G$ be an automorphism group on a K3 surface $S$.
-We will consider the specific fixed points only in the two following configurations: \begin{itemize} \item $G$ acts on $S$; \item $\mathcal{G}=\left\langle j_{\theta}(G),\mathfrak{S}_2\right\rangle$ acts on $S\times S$ (see Notation \ref{jtheta} for the definition of $j_{\theta}$). \end{itemize} \begin{nota} To avoid too complicated notation, when we consider the action of the group $\mathcal{G}$ on $S\times S$, the subgroup $j_{\theta}(G)$ will be denoted by $G$ and an element $j_{\theta}(g)$ will be denoted by $g$. \end{nota} We recall Definition \ref{admissiblegroup} from the introduction. \begin{defi} A finite symplectic automorphism group $G$ on a K3 surface $S$ will be said \emph{admissible} if $S/G$ has only singularities of type $A_1$, $A_2$, $A_3$ or $A_5$. \end{defi} When $G$ is admissible, we will see that $S^2/\left\langle j_{\theta}(G),\mathfrak{S}_2\right\rangle$ will have only codimension 2 singularities of analytic type $N_k$ or $M_k$ with $k\in \left\{2,3,4,6\right\}$.
+\end{defi} Let $G$ be an automorphism group of a K3 surface $S$.
+We consider the specific fixed points only in the two following configurations: \begin{itemize} \item $G$ acts on $S$; \item $j_{\theta}(G)$ acts on $S\times S$ (see (\ref{jtheta}) for the definition of $j_{\theta}$). \end{itemize} \begin{nota} To avoid too complicated notation, when we consider the action of the group $\mathcal{G}$ on $S\times S$, the subgroup $j_{\theta}(G)$ is denoted by $G$ and an element $j_{\theta}(g)$ is denoted by $g$. \end{nota} We recall Definition \ref{admissiblegroup} from the introduction. \begin{defi} A finite symplectic automorphism group $G$ on a K3 surface $S$ is said \emph{admissible} if $S/G$ has only singularities of type $A_1$, $A_2$, $A_3$ or $A_5$. \end{defi} When $G$ is admissible, we will see that $S^2/\left\langle j_{\theta}(G),\mathfrak{S}_2\right\rangle$ will have only codimension 2 singularities of analytic type $N_k$ or $M_k$ with $k\in \left\{2,3,4,6\right\}$.
 For this reason, in order to determine the terminalization of $S^2/\mathcal{G}$ using Proposition \ref{mini}, we make the following assumption. \begin{hypo} In all this section, we assume that $G$ is an admissible group.
-In particular, $G$ only contains automorphisms of order $2,3,4$ or $6$. \end{hypo} \begin{defi} A surface in $S\times S$ is call a \emph{fixed surface} if there exists an element in $\mathcal{G}$ which fixes all its points. \end{defi}
+In particular, $G$ only contains automorphisms of order $2,3,4$ or $6$. \end{hypo} \begin{defi} A surface in $S\times S$ is called a \emph{fixed surface} if there exists an element in $\mathcal{G}$ which fixes all its points. \end{defi}